Owen Power at record pace at World Junior Men's Hockey Championship - ExBulletin

 The host nation will face Germany on Wednesday and close out the qualifying round on New Year’s Eve against Finland, who defeated Austria 7-1 on Monday for a second consecutive win.

+Germany defeated the Czechs 2-1 in extra time in a new Group A match.

-Russia doubled Switzerland 4-2 in a match in Pool B in Red Deer.
+Russia doubled Switzerland 4-2 and Sweden defeated Slovakia 3-0 in a Group B match at Red Deer.

 The quarterfinals are scheduled for January 2, and the semifinals for January 4.